olmallet81/XTBZorroPlugin/README.md

 ## Installation Instructions
 To install the plugin, simply place the binary file XTB.dll in the Plugin folder where Zorro is installed.

+## Plugin Description
+The following Broker API Zorro functions are implemented:
+- BrokerOpen
+- BrokerLogin
+- BrokerTime
+- BrokerAccount
+- BrokerAsset
+- BrokerBuy2
+- BrokerTrade
+- BrokerStop
+- BrokerSell2
+- BrokerCommand

+## Known Issues
+- Limit/Stop orders to partially close a trade cannot be deleted if their size if greater than 50% of the trade total size.

 ## MIT License
 This project is MIT-licensed.
 See the LICENSE.md file for more details.